 Biological, social, genetic, and psychological factors play a role in increasing the risk of its onset.

-Bulimia nervosa is a serious mental illness characterised by periods of food restriction followed by binge eating, with recurrent compensating behaviours to “purge” the body of the food.
+Bulimia nervosa is a mental illness characterised by periods of food restriction followed by binge eating, with recurrent compensating behaviours to “purge” the body of the food.

 Biological, social, genetic, and psychological factors play a role in increasing the risk of its onset.